NavanYatavelli/fastpages/_posts/2022-09-25-Html-JS-Post.md

 ];
 ```

-### This defines the Course function and also constructs its instance
+### Below defines the Course function and also constructs its instance
 ```
 // define a course and build Course objects function Course(name, assignments){